In pursuit of The Beautiful Truth

 So we went back to the beginning.
 We looked at what had first brought us together, what we believed, and what we had always endeavoured to make.
 We began to work out what it was that we stood for, to find the words that expressed the integrity and honesty we’d tried to bring to the work we did, to our relationships with our clients, and to the audiences of our films.
 The process of introspection we embarked on uncovered a number of concepts and values that eventually coalesced into a simple but compelling idea: the Beautiful Truth.

 A purpose is something that can only come from within – it defines what you do in the world, and explains why you do it.

 The Beautiful Truth encapsulates our entire ethos.
 It expresses what we stand for inside and what we look for outside in everything we create.
 It resonates with our values, what we look for in the stories we tell, the people we work with, and the work we pursue.
 For us, it means stripping away the trappings of corporate identity, going beyond the brand name and the balance sheet, to find the human stories – the truth – at the heart of things.

 The human connection

 A company is made up of lots of people.
 We aren’t just our jobs; we are all the hopes, fears, dreams, aspirations, challenges and experiences that we all have as humans.
 Whatever the brief we receive, whenever we set about creating a new piece of work, we look for what unites and inspires – the human connection.
-It isn’t always that easy to find.
-But the more you make the effort to see a human being first, before the company, the simpler it is to understand what they are really trying to achieve and the easier it is to create stories that are truly fascinating.

 We aren’t just our jobs; we are all the hopes, fears, dreams, aspirations, challenges and experiences that we all have as humans.